Frequently Asked Questions

 Pricing & Getting Started

 Create a free account — no credit card required.
-Once signed in, describe a stress scenario in plain language and StressGen generates a full, context-rooted scenario within minutes.
-You can explore results, adjust parameters, and export data from the dashboard.
+Describe a stress scenario in plain language and StressGen generates a full, context-rooted scenario within minutes.
+Your 3 signup credits cover the first three runs.

 Our team is here to help.
 Reach out for a personalized walkthrough of StressGen or start exploring with a free account.